akaloskamis/akaloskamis.github.io/_posts/2020-01-13-PageRankAlgorithm.md

 # Page Rank Algorithm

 ## Scope: This is a set of programs that emulate some of the functions of a search engine.
 They store their data in a SQLITE3 database named 'spider.sqlite'.
 This file can be removed at any time to restart the process.

+In order to collect and store the data, the SQLite Browser should be firstly installed using this [link](http://sqlitebrowser.org/).